By Deeyoung MaLinkedInWebsiteJuly 9, 202610 min readScheduling OperationsReviewed July 9, 2026

 Rotate the best and hardest shifts where possible.
 Track who gets peak patio shifts, who closes, who gets cut early, and who is asked for extra coverage.
 You do not need a complicated points system.
 You need enough visibility to avoid relying on memory.

 Fairness also improves retention.
-Seasonal employees are more likely to finish the summer if the schedule feels predictable and the manager applies rules consistently.
+Seasonal employees are more likely to finish Summer 2026 if the schedule feels predictable and the manager applies rules consistently.

-Pair it with your POS sales by daypart, weather review, reservation book, and event calendar.
+Pair it with your POS sales by daypart, weather review, reservation book, hotel or waterfront event notes, and local calendar.
 The software can show the schedule and hours.
 The manager still decides the demand forecast and service standard.

 FAQ

-Separate core coverage from flex patio coverage, set a weather review time, and keep trained backups for weekends, holidays, and sunny-day spikes.
+Separate baseline coverage from flex travel-season coverage, set weather and demand review times, and keep trained backups for tourist weekends, holidays, patios, and sunny-day spikes.

 How do you schedule student staff in summer?